-While the practice is key, unless readers are using the right tools, struggling readers can look at a page over and over again, and it will be nothing more than that, a piece of paper with letters on it.
+While the practice is key, unless a reader is using the right tools, struggling readers can look at a page over and over again, and it will be nothing more than that, a piece of paper with letters on it.

 Struggling readers need tools to help them understand what they are reading.

 I offer online classes through Outschool that help readers learn and practice good reading strategies.
 Hands on and discussion based, these virtual classes mirror how I worked with my students in the classroom.
-They provide concrete strategies readers can apply to ANY text they are reading.
+They provide concrete strategies readers can apply to ANY text they read.

 Feel free to contact me on Outschool or on the form below with questions or to request a certain day/time or age range.